-Electric aircraft company Wisk hopes to start the first trials carrying passengers in its VTOL in New Zealand as it signed a letter of intent with the government.
-The company is now pushing ahead with its production and commercialisation plans together with Boeing.
+Electric aircraft company Wisk has just signed a letter of intent with the New Zealand government.
+The company may now start the first trials carrying passengers in its eVTOL (electric Vertical Take-Off and Landing aircraft).
+Wisk is now pushing ahead with its production and commercialisation plans with Boeing.

-Wisk is an off-shoot of Kitty Hawk funded by Google co-founder Larry Page and introduced an electric autonomous air taxi called Cora two years ago.
-Kitty Hawk and Boeing founded the joint venture Wisk at the end of last year, which is now continuing the development of the electric air taxi begun by Kitty Hawk.
+Wisk formed in 2010 as an off-shoot of Kitty Hawk funded by Google co-founder Larry Page.
+The team introduced an electric autonomous air taxi called Cora two years ago.
+Near the end of 2019, this team became the joint venture Wisk, founded byKitty Hawk and Boeing.
+The company is now continuing the development of the electric air taxi begun by the Kitty Hawk team.

-Although Wisk is still only a few months old, they have just scored a coup in the road to commercial autonomous electric flights: the company now has a letter of intent signed with the New Zealand government.
-In it, both sides have agreed to test flights with passengers onboard the electric air taxi in the Canterbury region.
-However, the contracting parties have not yet given a timetable.
-The VTOL model had already been tested in this region of the Antipodean country in 2017.
+Although Wisk is still only a few months old, the letter of intent with the New Zealand government is a coup on the road to commercial autonomous electric flights.
+Both sides have agreed to test flights with passengers onboard the electric air taxi in the Canterbury region but have not yet given a timetable.
+The eVTOL model was already tested in this region in 2017.
 As reported, the air taxi developers aim to establish a commercial air service, starting in New Zealand.

 The Cora air taxi presented two years ago is a vertical take-off two-seater with twelve electric motors.
 The aircraft should be able to fly up to 100 kilometres at a top speed of 177 km/h.
 In the future, the small electric aircraft will serve the purpose of transporting two people from A to B via on-demand service, for which Wisk will be relying on autonomous flight systems.